paideia-lms/docs/CONTRIBUTING.md

 Once you have committed your edits to your fork, follow the prompts to **create a pull request** and submit your changes for review.

 Every pull request needs to be reviewed by our contributors and approved by a maintainer.

-You can find more information about submitting your pull requests in our [contributor guides](https://contribute.docs.astro.build)

 ### Contribute PRs using an online code editor (e.g. StackBlitz, Codeflow, CodeSandbox)